liuxin0824/BCV-LR-discrete/README.md

 |unseen|bossfight|**5.5 ± 0.3**|0.1 ± 0.1||10.3|
 ||dodgeball|**9.5 ± 0.3**|1.1 ± 0.2||12.4|

 Then, we provide the video data efficiency experimental results.
-We test BCV-LR with 5k, 20k, 50k, and 100k (default in main experiments) expert video transitions.
+We test BCV-LR with 5k, 20k, 50k, and 100k (default in main experiments) video transitions.
 Results demonstrate that BCV-LR enables effective policy learning with only 20k transitions.
 50k transitions can support near-expert policy performance.
 Refer to Appendix C.5 for curves and more details.

 |Video data of BCV-LR|5k|20k|50k|100k|/|video|
 |-|-|-|-|-|-|-|
 |reacher_hard|0 ± 0|384 ± 153|799 ± 34|**900 ± 31**||967|
 |finger_spin|596 ± 17|901 ± 33|905 ± 70|**942 ± 48**||981|
 ___
->**answer to Q5: We conduct extra experiments to show the effect of a) whether finetuning visual encoder and b) whether finetuning latent actions.**
+>**answer to Q5: We conduct extra ablation experiments.**

 As per your suggestions, we first conducted additional experiments, where we finetune the self-supervised encoder with $L_{la}$ and $L_{ft}$ repectively.
 The results in Table IV demonstrate that whether finetuning self-supervised visual representation doesn't yield apprent effct on policy performance (curves are also similar).
-This phenomenon has also been observed in self-supervised RL, leading some works to fine-tune self-supervised representations while others opt to freeze them.
+This phenomenon has also been observed in self-supervised RL[7], leading some works to fine-tune self-supervised representations while others opt to freeze them.

 |Task|Finetuning with $L_{la}$|Finetuning with $L_{ft}$|No visual finetuning|
 |-|-|-|-|
 |reacher_hard|876 ± 15|**906 ± 65**|900 ± 31|
 |finger_spin|937 ± 26|920 ± 57|**942 ± 48**|

 Then, we provide the experiments to show the impact on performance of not updating the latent action predictor with $L_{ft}$ in the online phase.
 Partial results are presented in Table V (denoted as BCV-LR w/o ft), demonstrating that utilizing the environmental actions to finetune pre-trained latent actions is a crucial step in BCV-LR, especially in DMControl tasks.
-This is because, compared to discrete video game benchmarks, DMControl features continuous action spaces and strong partial observability.
-These characteristics make unsupervised latent action extraction more challenging, thereby leading to relatively higher gains during the online latent action fine-tuning.
-Please refer to Sec.4.4 for more ablation results, where we also experimentally demonstrate the necessity of pre-training latent actions for continuous control.
+Please refer to Sec.4.4 for more ablation results.

 ||Task|BCV-LR|BCV-LR w/o ft|
 |-|-|-|-|